yezholov/programming-languages-project-materials/project_materials/Project Specification.md

 # Programming Languages – project specification

+## Project specification changelog

+Look here for any changes to the specification.

+* 11.02.2025. – Initial project specification

 ## About the project

 The project involves implementing a `SQL` parser in Rust.
 It focuses on parsing `SELECT` and `CREATE` statements with `FROM`, `WHERE`, and `ORDER BY` clauses.
 The goal is to develop a tokenizer, a parser, a simple CLI and an error-handling mechanism, all of which are combined in order to evaluate a string from a command-line input and output an `SQL` statement.